Jiří Procházka

-Jiří Procházka ([ˈjɪr̝iː ˈproxaːska]; [ˈjɪrka]; born October 14, 1992) is a Czech mixed martial artist.
-He currently competes in the Light Heavyweight division in the Ultimate Fighting Championship (UFC), where he is the former UFC Light Heavyweight Champion.
+Jiří Procházka ([ˈjɪr̝iː ˈproxaːska]; [ˈjɪrka]; born October 14, 1992) is a Czech professional mixed martial artist.
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion and the first Czech fighter to win a UFC championship.
 He was the inaugural Rizin Fighting Federation Light Heavyweight Champion and the inaugural Gladiator Fighting Championship Light Heavyweight Champion.
-As of February 14, 2023, he is #11 in the UFC men's pound-for-pound rankings, and as of December 6, 2022, he is #1 in the UFC light heavyweight rankings.
+As of October 7, 2025, he is #1 in the UFC light heavyweight rankings.

 Early life

-Procházka was born on October 14, 1992 in the south Moravian part of Czechoslovakia (now Czech Republic).
-Procházka's father died when he was 6 years old.
+Procházka was born on October 14, 1992, in a hospital in Znojmo in Czechoslovakia (now the Czech Republic), but he comes from the nearby village of Hostěradice.
+Procházka's father died when he was six years old.
 In his youth, Procházka played amateur football for TJ Družstevník Hostěradice.
 He was also an active freestyle BMX rider and a floorball player.

 As a teen, Procházka partook in street fights almost weekly, getting into more than 100 of them.
-This eventually led him to join the hooligan club tied to Prochazka's local soccer team, FC Zbrojovka Brno, where he would take part in organized group street fights with clubs of other teams, even participating in 30-on-30 brawls.
+This eventually led him to join the hooligan club tied to Procházka's local football team, FC Zbrojovka Brno, where he would take part in organized group street fights with clubs of other teams, even participating in 30-on-30 brawls.

 Procházka first encountered mixed martial arts before beginning high school, after a friend showed him videos of kickboxer Ramon Dekkers and mixed martial artists Mirko Filipovic and Fedor Emelianenko.
 After watching the film Never Back Down, he began to train in martial arts, in particular Thai boxing.